Addiction Treatment

 In these programs, patients initially undergo detox to fight the physical effects of addiction.
 Afterward, relapse prevention techniques are introduced.
 Each individual's recovery period can vary depending upon their health status, mental conditions, and response to treatment.

 Inpatient rehabilitation programs are mainly based on an individual’s specific needs and the pace of their recovery.
-Some of the popular inpatient treatment programs are:

 The most appropriate way to start addiction treatment is through a 30-day program.
 It is easier to commit to a 30-day program, and it will help you decide whether you should opt for more extended treatment or not.